Arjun Mani

 [Report] / [Press release]

-Represented word embeddings using multivectors in a geometric algebra and showed results suggesting greater expressivity in word similarity, analogy solving.
+We represent word embeddings using multivectors in a geometric algebra and show results suggesting greater expressivity in word similarity, analogy solving.

 Adaptive Estimation of Active Contour Parameters Using Convolutional Neural Networks and Texture Analysis